3DCoded/Happy-Hare/Basic-Operation.md

 <br>
 The "visual log" (set at level 2) above shows individual steps of a typical unloading process for MMU with optional toolhead sensor.
 Here is an explanation of steps with `mmu_parameter.cfg` options:

-1\.
+#### 1. Filament loaded:
 Starting with filament loaded and sitting in the gate for tool 6

-**2\.
-Tip Forming:**
+#### 2. Tip Forming:
   <ul>
     <li>Standalone: Happy Hare contains a tip forming routine that mimics that found in PrusaSlicer / SuperSlicer.
 If you every unload out of a print or by explicitly configuring Happy Hare, the standalone routine will be called.
 The pressure advance is turned off and reset after the tip forming move automatically.
 In addition you can increase the extruder stepper motor current for often-fast set of movements to avoid skipping steps.
 Motor current % increase is controlled with `extruder_form_tip_current`.
 For even more force you can also elect to synchronize the gear motor with the extruder for this step by setting `sync_form_tip`.</li>
     <li>Slicer: In a print tip forming may be done but your slicer (in fact that is assumed unless you explicitly configure otherwise) and you will not see this step.
 If you are astute you may wonder how Happy Hare knows where the filament is left in the toolhead by the slicer.
 The simple answer is that it doesn't and, although it can handle an unknown starting position, the unload process can be streamlined by setting `slicer_tip_park_pos` parameter to the distance from the nozzle to match your slicer.
 Note that if you are printing with synchronized gear and extruder steppers the slicer ('sync_to_extruder' and 'sync_gear_current') will also perform the tip forming move with synchronized steppers.</li>
   </ul>

+#### 3-5.
+Unloading Toolhead:
-**3-5\.
-Unloading Toolhead:** There are various methods by which the toolhead will be unloaded.
+There are various methods by which the toolhead will be unloaded.
 Happy Hare will choice the optimum method based on available sensors and will use synchronize or extruder-only stepper movements as necessary.
   <ul>
     <li>If an `extruder` (entry) sensor is present, filament will be reverse homed to this sensor before the fast bowden unload.
 This is the best method for unload and why this sensor is recommended.
     <li>Otherwise if a `toolhead` sensor is present, filament will be revered homed to this before moving a fixed additional distance to exit the extruder.
   </ul>

+#### 6. Bowden tube Unloading:
-**6\.
-Bowden tube Unloading:** The filament is now extracted quickly through the bowden by the calibrated length.
+The filament is now extracted quickly through the bowden by the calibrated length.
 Generally the speed is controlled by `gear_from_buffer_speed` but can be reduced to a slower speed `gear_homing_speed` or incremental moves of `gear_short_move_speed` in cases of recovery or if Happy Hare is unsure of filament position after manual intervention.

+#### 7. Parking in Gate:
-**7\.
-Parking in Gate:** The final move prior to optionally instructing the MMU to release grip on the filament is to park the filament in the correct position in the gate, so, in the case of a type-A design with linear selector the filament does not impeed gate selection.
+The final move prior to optionally instructing the MMU to release grip on the filament is to park the filament in the correct position in the gate, so, in the case of a type-A design with linear selector the filament does not impeed gate selection.
 The filament is now unloaded.

 > [!NOTE]
 > When the state of the MMU is unknown, Happy Hare will perform other movements and look at its sensors to try to ascertain filament location.
 This may modify the above sequence and result in the omission of the fast bowden move for unloads.